 - Comments like

-folder for your own organizational notes, style guides, or design references.
-Copilot doesn’t read this folder automatically, but it’s a great space for humans – or future AI tools – to refer to.
+.ai/folder for your own organizational notes, style guides, or design references.
+Copilot doesn’t read this folder automatically, but it’s a great space for humans or future AI tools.

 All of these files are human-readable first.
 That way, the team knows exactly what rules exist, even if they never see the AI in action.
 Clear guardrails make AI collaboration predictable (mostly) and safe.